NREL/nrelWattileExt/test/README.md

 - `README.md`: This README document
 - `reference_funcs.trio`: SkySpark [Axon] functions included for reference only;
   not used in the test environment
 - `setup.trio`: SkySpark [Axon] function for automated setup of the SkySpark test environment (see *Instructions* below)

+In addition, the repository's `lib/` directory includes files that define the SkySpark extension's Axon functions; these can be imported for development as an optional step.

 All `*.trio` files are encoded in Haystack [Trio] format.

-**TO DO:** `example_funcs.trio` should eventually move to a different part of the repo, especially if we end up packaging this repo as a SkySpark extension?

 [Zinc]: https://project-haystack.org/doc/docHaystack/Zinc "Zinc file format"
 [Trio]: https://project-haystack.org/doc/docHaystack/Trio "Trio file format"